 - Students or employees who change license plates must immediately inform Campus Safety.

-- Complimentary day passes are available to visitors, vendors and those holding a current primary permit.
+- Complimentary day passes are available to visitors and vendors by visiting the Campus Safety Office.

-- Permits are valid from the date of issue through the posted date of expiration on the permit.
+- Temporary Permits are valid only through the posted date of expiration on the permit.

 Violations, Sanctions, Fines & Payment